-Social studies content will be based on the Colorado Department of Education Standards and will develop student knowledge and understanding of local and global communities, including those of the Francophone world.
-The curriculum will include United States history, Colorado history (grade 4), geography, civics, economics, and support the development of essential skills including critical thinking, information literacy and collaboration.
+Social studies content is based on the Colorado Department of Education Standards and will develop student knowledge and understanding of local and global communities, including those of the Francophone world.
+The curriculum includes United States history, Colorado history (grade 4), geography, civics, economics, and support the development of essential skills including critical thinking, information literacy and collaboration.